-For his fourth feature, 24 year old director Xavier Dolan adapts the material of another for the first time with Michel Marc Bouchard’s play, Tom at the Farm, a rural set psychological thriller that’s been described as queer noir, but perhaps homoneurotic would be a better descriptor.
+For his fourth feature, Xavier Dolan adapts the material of another for the first time with Michel Marc Bouchard’s play, Tom at the Farm, a rural set psychological thriller that’s been described as queer noir, but perhaps homoneurotic would be a better descriptor.
 A foreboding set-up leads to an uncomfortable exploration of self-loathing that sometimes works and sometimes doesn’t, as the material, which exemplifies a vicious and virulent homophobia still very much alive today, somehow still feels like a period piece character study.

-We quickly gather that Tom (Xavier Dolan) has recently lost his lover Guillaume in a mysterious accident as he scrawls desperate notes to himself on a napkin, trying to rationalize and contain the raging heartbreak he’s experiencing all by himself.
-He travels to visit Guillaume’s estranged mother Agathe (Lise Roy) and brother Roy (Pierre-Yves Cardinal) on their dairy farm in the rural countryside so that he may speak at Guillaume’s funeral.
+We quickly gather that Tom (Dolan) has recently lost his lover Guillaume in a mysterious accident as he scrawls desperate notes to himself on a napkin, trying to rationalize and contain the raging heartbreak he’s experiencing all by himself.
+He travels to visit Guillaume’s estranged mother Agathe (Lise Roy) and brother Francis (Pierre-Yves Cardinal) on their dairy farm in the rural countryside so that he may speak at Guillaume’s funeral.
 And it seems Tom has never met them for a reason; they have no idea that Guillaume was gay.

-When Roy returns home to find Tom staying in his brother’s bed, a violent and aggressive interaction transpires in which we learn that Roy has always suspected his brother was ‘that way’ and threatens Tom not to reveal who he really is to their distraught mother.
-The somewhat unhinged Agathe is upset that Tom, a random friend shows up for her son’s funeral, but not the phantom girlfriend Roy has invented to heterosexualize Guillaume’s memory.
+When Francis returns home to find Tom staying in his brother’s bed, a violent and aggressive interaction transpires in which we learn that Francis has always suspected his brother was ‘that way’ and threatens Tom not to reveal who he really is to their distraught mother.
+The somewhat unhinged Agathe is upset that Tom, a random friend shows up for her son’s funeral, but not the phantom girlfriend Francis has invented to heterosexualize Guillaume’s memory.
 Quickly, this hothouse of dysfunction becomes a mind fuck of power struggles between a broken Tom and two extremely damaged people living alone with no one else to talk to out on their isolated farm.

 Tom at the Farm is intriguingly reminiscent of a host of classic queer theater in that we’re all clearly led to understand that Tom and Guillaume were lovers without anyone uttering explicit dialogue saying so.
-While we are as well aware of what’s going on as Roy is (whose actions belie a certain latent homosexuality as well), the film’s narrative is akin to psycho horror families of cinema past (yes, the Tallulah Bankhead/Stefanie Powers dynamic in Die Die My Darling certainly comes to mind considering the sexuality vs. religion angle) enhanced deliriously by Gabriel Yared’s Bernard Herrmann inspired score which may as well be a direct mimic of Psycho’s famous score.
+While we are as well aware of what’s going on as Francis is (whose actions belie a certain latent homosexuality as well), the film’s narrative is akin to psycho horror families of cinema past (yes, the Tallulah Bankhead/Stefanie Powers dynamic in Die Die My Darling certainly comes to mind considering the sexuality vs. religion angle) enhanced deliriously by Gabriel Yared’s Bernard Herrmann inspired score which may as well be a direct mimic of Psycho’s famous score.

 While Dolan’s descent into Stockholm Syndrome victimhood is as frustrating as it is believable, we unfortunately never quite feel connected to what’s going on once all the cards are on the table.
 Cardinal, who reprises his role from the stage, is quite intensely magnetic, while dinner scenes with the obviously unbalanced Agathe, played eerily by Lise Roy, are the film’s most unnerving sequences.
 In the end, we’re left with the knowledge that rural landscapes offer hopelessness and degradation for the LGBT community, and with a protagonist that leaves us hating himself more than he did from the first frames.